evilgeniuslabs/evilgeniuslabs.github.io/_posts/2017-02-19-wifi-led-controller.md

 <img src="https://i.imgur.com/KxmFRfz.jpg" style="width:400px" class="img-responsive" />

-The shields and enclosures are available in our store on [Tindie](https://www.tindie.com/products/jasoncoon/wemos-d1-mini-esp8266-led-and-level-shifter-shield).
+The shield is available in our store on [Tindie](https://www.tindie.com/products/8576).

 The enclosure STL files are also available for 3D printing on [Thingiverse](https://www.thingiverse.com/thing:2502212).